CommonGateway/PetStore/README.md

 ### Adding your OAS to your repository

 Now you want to have your OAS in your repository, so that the CommonGateway can work with it.
-You can change the OAS in 2 ways.
-The simplest is the following for those who don't have Git or a Git GUI, and no IDE installed.
+You can add the OAS in 2 ways.
+The simplest is the following for those who don't have Git or a Git GUI, and are not familair with a IDE.

-- One the GitHub page of your API open the OAS.yaml and press the `edit icon` in the top right of the screen.
+- One the GitHub page of your API open the OAS.yaml and press the `edit icon` (pencil) in the top right of the code viewer.
 - Open your local OAS file and copy its content.
-- Paste the copied content into the OAS.yaml from your GitHub repository, overwriting its content.
+- Paste the copied content into the OAS.yaml you opened on GitHub, overwriting its content.
+- If your OAS is a .json file make sure to change the OAS.yaml to OAS.json.
-- Fill a basic commit message in the bottom of the screen like `OAS updated` and press `commit changes`.
+- Fill a basic commit message in the bottom of the screen like `OAS updated` and press `Commit changes`.

 For those familiar with Git and their IDE, you can [clone this repository](#cloning-your-repository) and overwrite the OAS.yaml with your own OAS.
 Don't forget to commit push.